stele1 Spec

 Project Status (climb.project_status)

-This indicates whether this is a known climb awaiting an ascent. for areas where ethics support the idea of closed/reserved projects, this should include relevant info. it's a good idea to make the first word "open" or "closed". null is invalid, presence of the this attribute implies project status and that status should be clarified
+This indicates whether this is a known climb awaiting an ascent. for areas where ethics support the idea of closed/reserved projects, this should include relevant info. it's a good idea to make the first word "open" or "closed". null is invalid.
+Presence of this attribute implies project status, and that status should be clarified

 Examples